Sophie Adenot

-Sophie Marie Laurence Adenot (born 5 July 1982) is a French engineer, helicopter pilot, and astronaut.
-She holds the rank of lieutenant colonel in the French Air and Space Force and became France's first female helicopter test pilot in 2018.
+Sophie Marie Laurence Adenot (/fr/; born 5 July 1982) is a French engineer, helicopter pilot, and astronaut.
+She holds the rank of colonel in the French Air and Space Force and became France's first female helicopter test pilot in 2018.
 She was selected to join the European Astronaut Corps as part of the 2022 group.
+Her first spaceflight began in February 2026 on SpaceX Crew-12, during which she launched to the International Space Station for a long-duration mission as a part of Expedition 74/75, where she became the first French woman to conduct a spacewalk.

 Early life and education

-Sophie Adenot was born on 5 July 1982, in Cosne-Cours-sur-Loire, Burgundy, France, to pharmacist Isabelle Adenot and Hubert Adenot, a notary in Corbigny.
-Her mother served as national president of the Ordre national des pharmaciens, a professional order for pharmacists, from 2009 to 2017.
+Sophie Marie Laurence Adenot was born on 5 July 1982, in Cosne-Cours-sur-Loire, Burgundy, France, to pharmacist Isabelle Adenot and Hubert Adenot, a notary in Corbigny.
+Her mother served as national president of the French pharmaceutical order from 2009 to 2017.
+Childhood inspirations include her grandfather, who served in the French Air Force as an aircraft mechanic, and the astronaut Claudie Haigneré, who became the first French woman astronaut.
+She recalled being inspired by watching Haigneré's 1996 launch to the space station Mir live on television.

 Adenot attended a maison d'éducation de la Légion d'honneur in Saint-Denis, a secondary school open to girls whose father, grandfather or great-grandfather had been awarded the Legion of Honour, where she obtained her baccalauréat.
 She then completed classes préparatoires aux grandes écoles to prepare for entry into a grande école.

 From 2001 to 2003, she studied engineering at the Institut Supérieur de l'Aéronautique et de l'Espace (ISAE-SUPAERO), specializing in the flight dynamics of aircraft and spacecraft and earned a degree in 2004.
-That same year, she earned a Master of Science from the Massachusetts Institute of Technology (MIT).
+That same year, she earned a Master of Science in human factors engineering from the Massachusetts Institute of Technology (MIT).
 While at MIT, she worked in the Man-Vehicle Laboratory and wrote her thesis on how the vestibular system adapts to artificial gravity, contributing to the development of centrifuge training for astronauts.